Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 \end{lemma} \begin{proof} Let us proceed by contradiction and assume that the converse holds.
-Then, according to \cref{lem:cv} above, there exists a positive quantity $\varepsilon$, and sequences $(t_p)_{p\in\nn}$ and $(y_p)_{p\in\nn}$ of real quantities both approaching $+\infty$ when $p$ approaches $+\infty$, such that, for every integer $p$,
+Then, according to \cref{lem:cv} above, there exists a positive quantity $\varepsilon$, and sequences $(t_n)_{n\in\nn}$ and $(\xi_n)_{n\in\nn}$ of real quantities both going to $+\infty$ as $n$ goes to $+\infty$, such that, for every positive integer $n$,